Lincoln County Historical Society

 EV Charging Station

 Charge your electric car at our free Level 2 EV charging station in the parking lot of the Lincoln County Museum.
 It has one J1772 port.
-There are restrooms in the museum during business hours and there are restrooms nearby at 6th Street & Highway 2/Morgan St. behind the gazebo which is less than 2 blocks away.
-Also on 6th St. is a park, laundromat, restaurant, and grocery store.
+There are restrooms in the museum during business hours and there are restrooms nearby at 6th St. & Highway 2/Morgan St. behind the gazebo which is less than 2 blocks away.
+Also on 6th St. is a park, laundromat, and grocery store.